 Most web pages are mere vessels to carry advertising.
-The copy is made by a ghostwriter that scrambles words into sentences, in most cases with no subject knowledge.
+The copy is made by a ghostwriter who scrambles words into sentences, in most cases with no subject knowledge.
 Either that or an automated bot that generates articles to trap the search crawler, hence with no real value to the reader.
 Better stare at a blank page.
 I get daily spam mail suggesting to write articles for this site, which does not carry a single ad.

 A search for a mainstream camera model returns hundreds of entries.
-Some are cut and paste as above, some just mention the subject on the fly and some are ‘for sale’ offers.
+Some are copy and paste as above, some just mention the subject on the fly and some are ‘for sale’ offers.
 Moreover, good luck where the search term is similar to another popular subject.
-When looked for info about Taron cameras I was inundated with articles about a certain Taron Egerton, who came to prominence as a movie star.
+When looked for info about Taron cameras, I was inundated with articles about a certain Taron Egerton, who came to prominence as a movie star.
 But that’s beside the point.

 Having said that, I was in a different situation researching the Yashica 35.
 There are articles galore about the Yashica Electro 35 and derivatives, and more information about the pedigreed Yashicas such as 35 ME, MF, and variations thereof.
 The camera I was looking for returned little results.

 But, lady luck did finally smile.
 Two sites gave me all the information needed about this camera.

 The first is at mikeeckman.com.
 I have already mentioned this site in a previous post.
 Mike’s reviews are clear and concise, covering camera characteristics, a brief history of model and brand, and his own opinion.
 Once you’ve gone through that there is little to add.

 In this case, there is more to add.
 The excellent yashicatlr.com site details anything Yashica.
 History and models and variations thereof.
 Serial numbers guide and miscellaneous paraphernalia.
 All that to a detail warranting a Ph.D. thesis.
 Having the TLR in the site’s name does not do justice to it, as it covers much more than that.
 Navigation could improve, assuming evidence to the way it was written, adding information as it became available.